 Today, the Church of Agios Nikolaos is the only church in Greece that has both a bell tower and a minaret.
 If the church is open, step inside to light a candle and take in the grand décor – it’s one of the best things to do in Chania Town, Crete!

-#17 Marvel at the Collection at the Greek National Football Team Museum
+#17 Marvel at the Greek National Football Team Museum

-For people passionate about soccer (and even for the fair-weather fan), the Greek National Football Team Museum is a Chania must see attraction!
-While much of the collection focuses on the Greece football team, the owner’s private collection extends to memorabilia from teams around the world.
+For people passionate about soccer, the Greek National Football Team Museum is a Chania must see attraction.
+While much of the collection focuses on the Greek football teams, the owner’s private collection extends to memorabilia from around the world.

 The free museum is filled to the brim with collector’s items and soccer jerseys worn by the game’s best players.
 Plus, the welcoming owner is an absolute wealth of knowledge on the sport.
-(Seriously, tell him where you are from and he will likely dig up a relic from his collection for your national team.)
+Tell him where you are from and he will likely dig up a relic from his collection for your national team!

 MORE CHANIA THINGS TO DO

-We have highlighted the best things to see in Chania, Greece in the Old Town, but there are a few more attractions just outside the Old City we want share, too!
+We have highlighted the best things to see in Chania, Greece in the Old Town.
+However, there are more attractions just outside the Old City we want share, too!

-#18 Pick Up Fresh Produce at the Chania Farmers’ Markets
+#18 Pick Up Fresh Produce at Chania Farmers’ Markets

-There are two fantastic farmers’ markets in Chania – and they should definitely be on your Chania To Do list!
+There are two fantastic farmers’ markets in Chania.
+We believe both should be on your Chania To Do list!
 Market stalls overflow with just-picked produce from local farmers and household products.
 Other goods you can buy are local cheeses, olives, thyme honey and snails.

 The Minoos Street Market (sometimes called the Saturday Open Bazzar Market) takes place on the edge of the Old Town along Minoos Street on Saturdays and sometimes on Thursdays.

-The Monday Market (Laiki Agora) takes place outside the Old Town on Giampoudaki Street near the Holy Temple of Saints Peter and Paul and is definitely a local shopping experience!
-After picking up fresh, in-season fruits and vegetables, stop by Στούπης Αρτογλυκίσματα (Stoupis Pastries) for fresh baked sweet treats (and a great conversation with the baker!).
+The Monday Market (Laiki Agora) takes place on Giampoudaki Street near the Holy Temple of Saints Peter and Paul.
+After picking up fresh fruits and vegetables, stop by Στούπης Αρτογλυκίσματα (Stoupis Pastries) for fresh baked sweet treats (and a great conversation with the baker!).

 #19 Sip Coffee at Kipos Café